Tanagra figurine: Subject matter

+A Standing Youth in Munich is a less common example of a decorative fashion figure of a man.
+The piece in Boston now called Polyphemos reclining and holding a drinking bowl combines religion and satire, as it was found at a sanctuary that held an annual festival where dramatic versions of mythological stories were performed.

 Campaigns of excavation

 Initial excavations

 In 1806, Col. W.M.
 Leake visited the city of Tanagra and described the ruins that he had seen in detail in Travels in Northern Greece.
 Cambridge scholar Christopher Wordsworth visited the city in 1832, and in 1837, H.M.
 Ulrichs, a German scholar, visited the site.
 During 1852 the French General Staff published the initial map that revealed the location of the first six graves found in the ruins.

 Grave robberies

 In 1870, an outbreak of grave robberies had occurred in the ruins of the city of Tanagra.
 This resulted in many of the tombs being ruined due to the robbers' carelessness in excavating the graves in order to steal the Tanagra figurines.
 Many of the graves had vases placed on them, but the majority of them ended up broken.
 During 1873, a number of illegal permits had been confiscated from people in nearby villages which would have allowed them to excavate the graves.
 This led the Archeological Society of Athens to protect the site and begin excavation before anything else could be stolen or destroyed.